AntiVirus - scan your system for viruses.

 NB: Version numbers for VirtualBox - Please note that new versions are being released regularly, the information here is provided as a guide only.
 The latest version number of VirtualBox will change with time.

 You need to know the version number of your VirtualBox installation in order to download the matching "Extension Pack".
-It should be version 4.3.10; but double-check that by clicking Help, About VirtualBox from the main VirtualBox window.
+In this example, our version is 5.2.8; but double-check that by clicking Help, About VirtualBox from the main VirtualBox window.
 Then look along bottom of pop-up window for the version number.

 Once downloaded, in VirtualBox main window, go to File, Preferences and click Extensions on the left side.

 Look to the right side of the window and you will see two icons.
-Click the top icon to Add Package.
+Click the top right + button.

 It will open your Downloads folder.
 Click to highlight the extension pack you just downloaded.
 Click Open to install it to VirtualBox.